SacredHills/ShakeStation/README.md

 Left Top button is for Screenshots and the Right Top button is the Settings.

+Dragable middle divider to increase size of List and Map or Seismograph and Spectrogram

 Options:

 *Inferno and JET Colormaps for Spectrogram